csj606/great-freight/README.md

 ## Future Plans

-Currently in the process of developing a Terraform script to automatically configure the necessary GCP resources.
+Currently developing a Terraform script to automatically provision the necessary GCP resources for deployment.